BelmY/wikiSDoR/Adding-support-for-new-receiver-hardware.md

 ## Remember

 ...to set receiver parameters correctly.
-Let's say, you own a brand new product called WhateverSDR, which outputs 16-bit I/Q samples at a fixed rate of 200000 sps, from the 2-meter band.
+Let's say, you own a brand new product called WhateverSDR, which outputs 16-bit I/Q samples at a fixed rate of 200000 sps, from the 2-meter band (145 MHz).
 It has a commandline tool called `whatever_sdr`, but it doesn't let you set the sampling rate.
 Then you would do this:

     start_rtl_command="whatever_sdr - | nc -l 127.0.0.1 8888"
     format_conversion="csdr convert_i16_f"